mhorga/mhorga.github.io/_posts/2016-05-25-using-metalkit-part-13.markdown

 title: Using MetalKit part 13
 layout: post
 ---
 Let's pick up where we left off in [Part 12](http://mhorga.org/2016/05/18/using-metalkit-part-12.html).
-Using the same playground we worked on last time, we will learn about lighting and noise today.
+Using the same playground we worked on last time, we will learn about lighting and `3D` objects today.
 Remember the sun eclipse we worked on a couple of weeks ago?
 It's back!
 Well, we are going to remove the sun and just focus on the planet this time.

 First, let's clean our shader to only include this code: